willhoney7/react-smart-context/README.md

     }
     state = {
         color: 'orange',
-        setColor: this.setColor // yes the function could go directly in the state declaration, however I think this approach gets unruly fast.
+        setColor: this.setColor // yes the function could go directly in the state declaration, however this approach gets unruly fast.
     }
     render() {
         return (